A Community Project – Refinishing the Yoho General Store’s Tabletops

 On October 26, 2021, the third tabletop design unveiled a theme of classic vehicles.
 It is the first of ten small tabletops to be completed.

 The fourth tabletop theme is comprised of Yoho ice cream photos – supporting the store’s most treasured tradition!
-The newest design will be installed prior to July 2022; just in time for National Ice Cream Month.
+This special tabletop design became viewable on the floor in early July 2022, just in time for National Ice Cream Month.

-The fifth community tabletop design will highlight “High School and High School Sports.”
+The fifth community tabletop design will showcase “High School and High School Sports.”
+This tabletop is in the process of being developed and is expected to be released toward the end of the year.

 Please include the following information below (numbers 1 – 6).
 Before submitting any photos, please read the scanning requirements and the photo release statement displayed below.